 Hiking Distance: 7.5 miles

-Located in Union County, this north Georgia mountain nestled in the Chattahoochee National Forest is a great place for experienced trekkers to embark on some of the best hiking in Georgia.
+Located in Union County just southwest of Vogel State Park, this mountain nestled in the Chattahoochee National Forest is a great place for experienced trekkers seeking some of the best hiking in Georgia.

 To reach the summit of Slaughter Mountain, you’ll start by taking the Byron Reese Trail uphill to the Appalachian Trail and following it to Blood Mountain.